rsturua/QarTool-Project/README.md

 ### Setting up the Python Environment

 1. **Install Python dependencies**:
-    When in the QarTool-Project directory,
+    1.When in the QarTool-Project directory
-    navigate to the Python script directory and install required packages.
+    2.Navigate to the Python script directory and install required packages.
     -------------------------------------
         cd Helsinki-marianMT
         pip install -r requirements.txt
-        cd -
     -------------------------------------

 2. **Setup Javascript Environment**:
-    When in the QarTool-Project directory,
+    1.When in the QarTool-Project directory
-    navigate to qartool and
+    2.Navigate to qartool
-    install npm
+    3.install npm
     -------------------------------------
         cd qartool
         npm install
-        npm i @symbo.ls/cli@latest -g
     -------------------------------------

 3. **Running The Application On Localhost**:
-    When in the QarTool-Project directory,
+    1.When in the QarTool-Project directory
-    navigate to qartool
+    2.Navigate to qartool
     -------------------------------------
+        cd qartool
         npm run start-all
     -------------------------------------
 This should start the application on localhost: